 Ultimately, the L.C.A. protects the current employees from incursions on their employment.
 By attesting that your employment is not to subvert or replace current employees' work, this tells the USCIS that your employment will benefit the U.S. job economy rather than damage it.

-Note that if USCIS certifies an application for multiple workers, you’re required to give the name and case receipt number of any worker who previously used the L.C.A.
+Note that if USCIS certifies an application for multiple workers, you must provide the name and case receipt number of any worker who previously used the L.C.A.

 According to current regulations, if you as a foreign worker intend to perform services for more than one employer, each one must file a separate petition.
 However, if USCIS approved both petitions and you select one employer but later decide to leave that employer for the second one, no new petition is necessary.